edgedb/easy-edgedb/chapter20/index.md

 }
 ```

-You'll notice that the `excerpt` part is empty.
-To fix this, we could add a computed property to `Event` that links to any `BookExcerpt` objects that have a `date` that falls between the `start_time` and `end_time` for `Event`.

-The last two types in our schema, `Currency` and `Pound`, were created just two chapters ago so they are still fresh in our Mind.
-We won't review them here.
+The last two types in our schema, `Currency` and `Pound`, were created just two chapters ago so they are still fresh in our mind.
+We won't need to review them here.

 ## Navigating EdgeDB documentation